- ABA Groups

 - About Us

-Harrison Tweed Award —The ABA Standing Committee on Legal Aid and Indigent Defendants and the National Legal Aid and Defender Association will be seeking nominations in January for the 2014 Harrison Tweed Award.
-It was created in 1956 to recognize the extraordinary achievements of state and local bar associations in the United States that develop or significantly expand projects or programs to increase access to civil legal services to poor persons or criminal defense services to indigents.
-Nominations forms and all supporting materials must be received electronically by the close of business on Tuesday, April 1, 2014.
-For more information, contact Tamaara Piquion, Program Manager, ABA Standing Committee on Legal Aid and Indigent Defendants, or call 312/988-5767.
+Colorado Bar Association and San Juan County (New Mexico) Bar Association Receive the 2014 Harrison Tweed Award – The ABA Standing Committee on Legal Aid and Indigent Defendants (SCLAID) and the National Legal Aid and Defender Association will present the 2014 Harrison Tweed Award to the Colorado Bar Association and the San Juan County (NM) Bar Association during the 2014 ABA Annual Meeting in Boston.
+This award, named for an outstanding leader in the promotion of free legal services to persons living in poverty, recognizes the extraordinary achievements of state and local bar associations that develop or significantly expand projects or programs to increase access to civil legal services to poor persons or criminal defense services to indigents.
+For more information about this award, contact Bev Groudine, Associate Counsel, SCLAID or call 312/988-5771.

 ABA Standing Committee on Pro Bono and Public Service Announces Winners of the 2014 Pro Bono Publico Award – This annual award is presented to individual lawyers and institutions in the legal profession that have demonstrated outstanding commitment to volunteer legal services for the poor and disadvantaged.
 The awards will be presented this year at the ABA Annual Meeting to the law firms of Dechert LLP and Norton Rose Fulbright LLP, as well as to the following lawyers and jurist: Judge Edward M. Ginsburg (Retired), Alan Howard and Kermit Lowery.
 For more information about the award, contact Erin Wellin, Meetings and Committee Specialist, ABA Standing Committee on Pro Bono and Public Service or call 312/988-5766.